Work with other bright, creative people as a team to guide Girl

 Training and Volunteer Requirements

 As a Girl Scout volunteer, you will be part of a network of thousands of talented volunteers just like you.
 Online training is offered for all volunteer positions.
-Volunteers must be at least 18 years of age, have a valid driver’s license or California ID, and must complete a screening process, which includes a criminal background check.
+Troop volunteers must be at least 18 years of age, have a valid driver’s license or California ID, and must complete a screening process, which includes a criminal background check.
 Volunteers are also asked to register as a member in Girl Scouts of the USA (GSUSA).
 Registration for adult volunteers is $25 and goes to GSUSA to pay for accident insurance covering participation in approved Girl Scout activities, program research and resources, training and services to Councils.
 Volunteers may request financial assistance to help with the annual registration fee.

 Ready to join the fun?